OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 Keeping the file separate to the package means that packages stored in external feeds can still provide the custom metadata to Octopus.
 This means it also works for things like container images that are pushed to container repositories.

-To create the metadata file and get it to Octopus, use the Octopus _Metadata_ step in your build server (below is the TeamCity step for illustration).
+To create the metadata file and provide it to Octopus, use the Octopus _Metadata_ step in your build server (below is the TeamCity step for illustration).

 ![Package Metadata Step](metadata-step.png)

 The build server plugins work by parsing the commit messages that the development team enter as they make changes.
-This is the same approach used for Bamboo build integration with Jira and Github & GitHub issues.
+This is the same approach used for Bamboo build integration with Jira and Github and GitHub issues.

 The metadata will appear in the package feed details for any package in the internal feed that has had metadata pushed.